szaryvip/few-shot-image-classification/README.md

 Current work includes reproducing selected articles and benchmark them on popular few-shot classification datasets.

-All python scripts should be run from src directory directly.
+All python and shell scripts should be run from src directory directly.

 Selected articles: